 Keywords are important to test and make sure you have proven the word has intent to purchase.
-Imagine a couple discussing “boxer” and to a man it means one thing but to a woman it means something completely different.
+Imagine a couple discussing the subject of a “boxer” To a man it means one thing but to a woman it means something completely different.

 The quality of traffic that goes into the top of the funnel will directly impact the quality of sales and ROI you get out of the bottom of the funnel.

-Look at this Google Anlytics Keyword Report and notice the difference in bounce rate by keyword
+Look at this Google Analytics Keyword Report and notice the difference in bounce rate by keyword

 Avinash Kaushik says “On your home page, I should know in five seconds what you actually do. “ and provided this example